vinceskahan/v5wiki/maxbotix-recipe.md

 When you configure the weewx-maxbotix extension, you must specify two things: (1) which port to use, and (2) the sensor type.
 The sensor type determines the minimum and maximum ranges, as well as the units of measurement.

-In order to retain data, you must either add a column to an existing weewx database, or create a new weewx database with only the range data for the sensor.
-The instructions below are for the latter.

 ```
 # Shut down weeWX
 sudo /etc/init.d/weewx stop